 For example, if a company was selling electronics, they could pull data to find which customers recently purchased a new desktop and send an email offering accessories such as a Bluetooth keyboard and mouse.

 Because you have full control over what triggers an email sequence, you can also ensure the right people are receiving the right messaging.
-No sending irrelevant (read: annoying) content to your customers.
+In other words, no sending irrelevant (read: annoying) content to your customers.

 The Wrap Up: CRM Paves the Way to Customer Retention